Local students named to Marquette University's spring 2020 Dean's List

-Two local students have been named to the Dean's List for the spring 2020 semester at Marquette University in Milwaukee, Wisconsin.
+The following students have been named to the Dean's List for the spring 2020 semester at Marquette University in Milwaukee.

-DeForest's Katelyn Buchda, who is pursuing a bachelor of science in nursing, and Travis Nelson, who is going for a bachelor of science in biomedical sciences, both received the honor.

 The undergraduate GPA requirement is 3.5 for the following colleges: the Diederich College of Communication, the College of Business Administration, the College of Health Sciences, the Opus College of Engineering and the College of Nursing.
 All other programs have a 3.75 GPA minimum.